Understanding Kadane’s Algorithm

 The beauty of Kadane’s Algorithm lies in its efficiency.
 While a naive solution might require checking all possible subarrays (which could take O(n²) time), Kadane’s Algorithm only takes O(n) time.
 Here’s how it achieves this:

-2. Iterate through the Array: Loop through the array from the second element to the end.
+.
+Set both of them to the first element of the array. - Iterate through the Array: Loop through the array from the second element to the end.
 For each element, perform the following steps:

-1. Result: By the end of the loop, max_global will contain the maximum sum of any contiguous subarray.
+will contain the maximum sum of any contiguous subarray.

 Pseudocode for Kadane’s Algorithm